shirade/streaming-timeline/README.md

 ####Server side
 * **supplemental tweet**
 Client side sends 'supplemental tweet' event when the number of tweet on your timeline is less than 5 for deletion.
-* **disconnect**
-Client side sends 'disconnect' event when you leave your timeline page.

 ####Client side
 * **init**